genpozi/pozi-notebook/docs/deployment/index.md

 - You need multiple AI provider support
 - You're running locally or on a private server

+### Use Cloud Platform Deployment if:
+- You want production-ready hosting
+- You need automatic SSL and custom domains
+- You want managed infrastructure
+- You're deploying for team or public use

 ### Use Single Container if:
-- You're deploying on PikaPods, Railway, or similar platforms
+- You're deploying on PikaPods or similar platforms
 - You want the simplest possible deployment
 - You have resource constraints
 - You don't need to scale services independently